openpytea.plotting¶

 - Returns:

-The axes object containing the tornado plot.
+The figure and axes containing the tornado plot.
+When ax is supplied by the caller,

 Notes